WATonomous/wato_monorepo/docs/carla.md

 ### CARLA is running very slow (approx. 3 fps)

 This is expected.
 The ROS bridge causes CARLA to render all the sensor data which slows down the simulation considerably.
 While this may be annoying when viewing real-time camera output or trying to control the car manual, the simulation is still running accurately.
+If you wish to replay scenes with a configurable playback speed, check out the docs on [CARLA's recorder](https://carla.readthedocs.io/en/0.9.13/adv_recorder/) functionality.